This intimate book explores the experiences of two psychoanalysts during the COVID-19 pandemic.

 Table of Contents

 Introduction 1.
 Psychoanalytic diary in the lockdown – Angelo Moroni 2.
 Clinical diary of a psychoanalyst in the disease.
 Round trip journey – Pietro Roberto Goisis Conclusions Acknowledgements Bibliography Filmography

-Pietro Roberto Goisis, MD, is a psychiatrist, psychoanalyst, full member of SPI-IPA and professor at the Catholic University of Milan, Italy.
+Pietro Roberto Goisis, MD, is a psychiatrist, psychoanalyst, full member of SPI-IPA and adjunct professor at the Catholic University of Milan, Italy.
 He has published numerous articles and is the author and editor of four books.

 Angelo Antonio Moroni is a psychologist and psychoanalyst based in Italy, and a full member of SPI-IPA.
 His work includes supervision of Italian and Swiss national health services and collaboration with public and private institutions.
 He has published several articles and has authored and edited four books.